rjcalifornia/KCalc/README.md

 ## Build KCalc Basic

 - Run the command ``` flutter build linux ``` to get a release package
+- Go to build/linux/x64/release/bundle and rename the built app to kcalc-basic
 - Activate the flutter_to_debian flutter package with the following command ``` dart pub global activate flutter_to_debian ```
 - Create the Debian/Kubuntu/Ubuntu deb package: ``` flutter_to_debian ```